January 1-3, 1928 (Sunday–Tuesday)

 Hector and His Gang—Those lovable canines from Hollywood

-Downing and Fletcher—Late features of the Hollywood Music Box Revue in "Burlesque up to date"
+Downing and Fletcher—Late features of the Hollywood Music Box Revue in "Burlesque up to

 Muriel Dae—Musically different.
 A beautiful and accomplished girl in a pleasing musicale.